Neokarm/neokarm-examples/Terraform/README.md

 Before you can use these Terraform examples, you need to:

-* First, do some setup tasks within Symphony.
+* First, Perform the setup tasks within Symphony as described bellow.

 * Then, edit the sample `terraform.tfvars` file to specify your environment-specific values for various variables.